CodeDeveloperpritesh/website_mercantilism_dot_com/README.md

 # website_mercantilism_dot_com
-dummy site created for dummy purposes
+dummy site created for testing purposes

 # mainfile.html itself have css and script in it.
 # before viewing give proper paths to images "img1" and "img2" in html.